top of page

 European Green Crabs (Carcinus maenas)

-● Destabilizes creek banks in salt marshes
+● They also destabilize creek banks in salt marshes

-A more in-depth presentation on European Green Crabs can be found in our The Invasion of the Crabs Slideshow
+A more in-depth presentation on European Green Crabs can be found in our The Invasion of the Crabs Slideshow.

-● Spread awareness of the damages
+● Spread awareness of the damages.

 References: